 It's as Scottish as shortbread and just as popular, but the future of the country's textile industry is far from certain.

-One big name has already responded.
+One big name has already heeded the sector's call.
 When the Prince of Wales heard of the difficulties faced by textile companies on an official visit in 2013, he established the Dumfries House Sewing Skills Steering Group.
-This in turn led to the Future Textiles programme, which delivers regular sewing workshops for teachers and pupils.
+This in turn led to the launch of the Future Textiles programme, which delivers regular sewing workshops for teachers and pupils.

 "I thought, being an interfering busybody, that I would try to find a way to help," Prince Charles said last month as he welcomed 500 visitors to Dumfries House for a one-day festival called A Stitch in Time.